gallettilance/gallettilance.github.io/final_project.md

  You must include the following:
   - How to build and run the code (Include this first so we know how to reproduce your results).
   There should be a `makefile` that installs all dependencies and builds the code.
-  - Include test code and a Github workflow that runs the test code.
+  - Include test code and a GitHub workflow that runs the test code.
   Just test a few things you think are important - no need to overdo it on the testing front, since that’s not the focus of the project.
   - Visualizations of data (interactive visualizations are highly encouraged).
   - Description of data processing and modeling (what the code does).